Financial Literacy Concepts You Need To Know In 2025

 Most lenders rely on credit scores to evaluate an individual's trustworthiness in repaying borrowed funds and meeting payment deadlines.
 These scores allow lenders to make smart decisions regarding loan approvals, interest rates, and credit limits.

-Now, if you end up in a situation where your credit score range in below 600.
-Luckily, there a ways to improve it.
+If you find yourself in a situation where your credit score is lower than the standard range, there are ways to improve it.

 Ways To Invest & Build Wealth For Retirement

-Once your credit score is in good shape, the next step is to focus on your long-term goals: investing and retirement.
+Once your credit score is in good shape, the next step is to focus is your long-term goals: investing and retirement.

 To make this simple, let's take a look at a scenario involving two colleagues, Ava and Jasmine, who both work at an insurance company.
 Ava decided to contribute $30 from her paycheck to her retirement fund each month.
 On the other hand, Jasmine chose not to contribute any funds at that time, planning to start later.